QI-CSHL/QuantLabs2025/_sources/Lab05_3D_Image_Analysis.md

   Set Input, Marker, and Mask appropriately.
 Check all checkboxes.
   Click Ok.

+  Tou can add cool colors to your segmentation by chooosing a LUT in Image\>Lookup Tables.
+Try 'Glasbey on Dark' ;\)

   - *Bonus:* Can you overlay the original image and watershed segmentation to visualize them simultaneously in 3D?